jamiezolan/ISC2-CC-Exam-Study-Buddy/README.md

 ## Features

-- Provides accurate and relevant multiple-choice questions
+- Provides accurate and relevant multiple-choice questions about test topics
 - Maintains a fun and enjoyable tone with the use of cute hamster emoji
 - Aims to make learning enjoyable and effective for exam preparation